guoqilu/runmod/README.md

 The `env/tools.yaml` file in our project tree configures our modules.
 The [runmod](#runmod) tool uses this file to dynamically load modules.

 ### runmod
 runmod is a small wrapper around the module tool that dynamically loads modules and then runs the rest of a command.
-This allows for a more heterogenous toolsuite as tools only have their environment setup when they are being executed.
-Compare this model to upfront loading of every module you could possibly need.
+This allows for a more heterogeneous tool-suite as tools only have their environment setup when they are being executed.
+Many tools come prepackaged with their own version of certain libraries which can accidentally get picked up by other tools.

 #### Examples:
 If tools.yaml contains the following content: